-A custody awards entails both legal and physical custody.
-Joint legal custody is typically awarded and gives both parents equal decision making authority regarding health, education and welfare.
-At the same time, one parent will be awarded the physical custody and the other parent will be awarded visitation.
-If the parents live in close proximity and can co-operate, it is possible for the judge to award joint physical custody.
+The court will address both legal and physical custody.
+Joint legal custody is typically awarded and gives both parents equal decision-making authority regarding health, education, religious upbringing and other important matters.
+Usually, one parent is awarded primary physical custody and the other parent is awarded visitation, although both parents can share physical custody equally as well.

 Are my spouse’s retirement benefits considered marital property?

 Yes.
 However, the valuation and division of retirement accounts depends on both state and federal law.
 Mr. Coxwell will explain Mississippi law to you while he works on your case.